- Live Rates

 This is good news for Washington home buyers who are thinking of using an FHA loan to buy a house.
 Locking in a low rate now could shield you from potential interest hikes down the road.

-According to Freddie Mac, borrowers who locked in these rates paid an average of 0.4 to 0.5 points at closing.
-To learn more about this particular survey, you can visit www.freddiemac.com/pmms.
+According to Freddie Mac, borrowers who locked in these rates paid an average of 0.7 points at closing (for 30- and 15-year fixed-rate mortgages).
+To learn more about this particular survey, you can visit FreddieMac.com.

 Granted, these are average mortgage rates we’re talking about.
 The rate you receive on a home loan may differ from the averages reported above, due to a number of factors such as loan features and credit qualifications.

 But the overall trend here is undeniable.
-Apparently, there hasn’t been very much upward pressure on mortgage rates in recent months.
+Apparently, there hasn’t been very much upward pressure on Washington mortgage rates in recent months.

 The economic team at Freddie Mac said as much in their latest survey report:

 So that’s where Washington State FHA loan rates are right now.

-Home prices in Washington State have soared in recent years, and they are expected to continue rising into 2017.
+Home prices in Washington State have soared in recent years, and they are expected to continue rising into 2021.
 But the FHA loan program is still a viable option for many home buyers in the state, despite rising house values.

 FHA loans are particularly popular among first-time home buyers in Washington State, though they’re certainly not limited to this group.
 In many cases, first-time buyers lack the funds for a large down payment.
 So the 3.5% down payment that’s allowed under the FHA loan program can be very appealing to these borrowers.